Bayesian analysis of analog gravity systems with the Rezzolla-Zhidenko metric: Methods

 \subsection{Time-domain integration}

 The central piece of our modeling is the time evolution of given initial data.
-We implement the widely-used staggered leapfrog algorithm, e.g., see Ref.~\cite{Nee:2023osy}, which solves the wave equation Eq.~\eqref{eq:wave} numerically via a finite difference scheme central in time and space
+We implement the widely used staggered leapfrog algorithm, e.g., see Ref.~\cite{Nee:2023osy}, which solves the wave equation Eq.~\eqref{eq:wave} numerically via a finite difference scheme central in time and space